-NICE provides recommendations for monitoring people with coeliac disease.
-During the review:
+NICE provides recommendations for monitoring people with coeliac disease:

 - make a decision on the need for referral to specialist dietitian for nutritional advice

-The NICE quality standard on coeliac disease also highlights that patients with coeliac disease should be offered an annual review.
-The quality standard makes reference to the fact that patients living in socioeconomically deprived areas are less likely to attend an annual review and that healthcare professionals should therefore agree a local approach to encourage as many people as possible to attend.
+The NICE quality standard on coeliac disease also highlights that patients living in socioeconomically deprived areas are less likely to attend an annual review and that healthcare professionals should therefore agree a local approach to encourage as many people as possible to attend.